VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 destructs sum type constructors.

 An example of pattern-matching in Haskell can be seen in
-@pattern-matching-example-haskell, where first a sum type `Expression` is defined with two constructors `Value :: Int -> Expression` and `Addition :: Expression -> Expression -> Expression`, then a function `calc` is defined that pattern-matches a value of type `Expression` against its constructors.
+@pattern-matching-example-haskell, which defines a sum type`Expression` with two constructors `Value` and
+`Addition`, and a function `calc` that pattern-matches a value of type `Expression` against its constructors.

 #figure(